Sunday, 27 November 2011

 How did ancient Egyptians preserve their dead?
 The earliest ancient Egyptians buried the dead in small pits in the desert.
 This worked as purposeful, natural mummification, this worked because the hot desert sand wold dehydrate the bodies very quickly.
 Later on, the ancient Egyptians began developing their own form of unnatural mummification, the point of this was to preserve the bodies so they would continue looking life like.
 They did this by embalming the bodies and wrapping in linen strips.

+Why do you think ancient Egyptians took such care to embalm their dead if the desert could do the job for them.
 Because the Egyptians wanted their dead to remain looking life like and the desert couldn't do this for them.
 Also the main reason was in order to protect the bodies form wild animals.

 Words that I don't know from the article: